snehilvj/dmc-docs/docs/segmentedcontrol/segmentedcontrol.md

 ]
 ```

+### Disabled

+To disable the entire component, use the `disabled` prop.
+To disable a SegmentedControl item, use the array of objects data format and set `disabled = True` on the item that you want to disable.

+.. exec::docs.segmentedcontrol.disabled

 ### Full Width and Orientation

 By default, SegmentedControl will take only the amount of space that is required to render elements.
 Set `fullWidth`